 Keeping the cost down

-Even if you are out of work, on employment or temporarily living with your parents, it is still possible to create an incredible Thanksgiving dinner, if you give it some thought.
+Even if you are out of work, on employment or temporarily living with your parents, it is still possible to create an incredible Thanksgiving dinner if you give it some thought.
 The secret is in the planning and in doing most of the work yourself.
-Rather than rushing out and buying up expensive bags of ready made dressing, cans of cranberry sauce and canned gravy, you might want to consider making these items from scratch.
-Lots of good recipes are available on the internet and making them from scratch costs a lot less and, in most cases, tastes better.
+Rather than rushing out and buying up expensive bags of ready made dressing, cans of cranberry sauce and canned gravy, you might want to consider making these things from scratch.
+It is much cheaper and, in most cases costs less and tastes better.

 Planning your dinner

 You first have to decide whether or not you can afford to buy a turkey.
 That might depend on the size of your family and the amount of money you have to spend.
 Turkeys are more expensive than chicken or other fowl and are usually quite large, so you might consider buying a chicken instead or Cornish game hens, if you're cooking for a smaller group.
 Chicken goes just as well with all the thanksgiving trappings.
 However, if you absolutely have to have a turkey, remember that if you buy one a little bigger than what you'll need for the big day, you can have at least three meals out of it by making wonderful dishes with the left overs.